Fast and Robust Diffusion Posterior Sampling for MR Image Reconstruction Using the Preconditioned Unadjusted Langevin Algorithm: Results

 The results of the non-Cartesian reconstruction are shown in Figure \ref{fig:noncart}.
-While the individual samples are rich in details even in the 40-fold undersampled case, the average is slightly blurred.
+Reconstructions with the annealed likelihood are blurred due to the ill-conditioning of the non-Cartesian SENSE model, even when all spokes are used.
+The DPS approach shows comparable results to the exact likelihood approach, however, only for specific weightings $\zeta'$ tuned for each undersampling factor (c.f.
+Supporting Figure S6).
 The pixel-wise standard deviation shows high uncertainty in regions containing small vessels.